 Behavioral economics has been described as a “revolution” that has taken over economics over the past three decades.
-It has been controversial, but it is now regarded as providing a framework for investor behavior.
+Although it has been controversial, it is now regarded as providing a framework for investor behavior.

-In this Yale lecture from spring 2011, economist Robert Shiller, winner of the 2013 Nobel Prize in Economics, describes behavior finance and how people often take advantage of weaker people and how some people and corporations have an impulse to exploit them.
-He then asks: How can some people turn this exploitation to their own advantage?
+In this Yale lecture from spring 2011, economist Robert Shiller, winner of the 2013 Nobel Prize in Economics, describes behavior finance, how people often take advantage of weaker people, and how some people and corporations have an impulse to exploit them.
+He then asks: How can some people exploit this exploitation?

-Economic victimization is an important human weakness to identify.
-Yet, while some people will exploit others at any opportunity, the majority of people will not.
+Economic victimization is an essential human weakness to identify.
+Yet, while some people will exploit others at any opportunity, most people will not.

-Shiller said, “the business world does not exploit people terribly.”
-Most corporations and people consider ethics and reputation to be essential to their long-term advantage, so exploiting people on a consistent basis destroys brans and relationships.
+Shiller said, “The business world does not exploit people terribly.”
+Most corporations and people consider ethics and reputation to be essential to their long-term advantage, so consistently exploiting people destroys brands and relationships.

 Evolutionary biology also posits that people are moral, so exploitation is kept in check.
 But there are exceptions.

 altruism and its effects on human interactions.
-It was later, and in his more famous book, The Wealth of Nations, (original version published in 1776) that Smith presented his theory that came to be the basis of modern economics.
+It was later, and in his more famous book, The Wealth of Nations, (original version published in 1776), that Smith presented his theory that became the basis of modern economics.

-In his first book, Smith addressed whether people are really selfish.
-But he also wondered how an economy would work if people were totally selfish.
-Smith concluded that people were not inherently self-possessed, but if they were selfish, any economy would fail to function.
+In his first book, Smith addressed whether people are selfish.
+But he also wondered how an economy would work if people were selfish.
+Smith concluded that people were not inherently self-possessed, but if they were greedy, any economy would fail to function.

 Not all people will avoid exploiting others.
-One personality type Shiller describes comes from the The Diagnostic and Statistical Manual, published by the American Psychiatric Association, that describes personality types and mental illnesses by personality types.
+One personality type Shiller describes comes from the Diagnostic and Statistical Manual, published by the American Psychiatric Association, which describes personality types and mental illnesses by personality types.

 In the lecture, he notes that 3% of the world’s males present Anti-Social Personality Disorder (APD), encompassing both psychopathy and sociopathy.